sidneyojr/sidneyojr/README.md

 ### Hi there 👋

-## Olá eu sou a Sidney de Oliveira Junior
+## Olá!!
+Sou o Sidney de Oliveira Junior
 <!--
 **sidneyojr/sidneyojr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.